axtend/axlib/frame/contracts/README.md

 console the log level for the `runtime::contracts` target needs to be raised to at least the `debug` level.
 However, those messages are easy to overlook because of the noise generated by block production.
-A good starting point for observing them on the console is using this command line in the root directory of the substrate repository:
+A good starting point for observing them on the console is using this command line in the root directory of the axlib repository:

 ```bash
 cargo run --release -- --dev -lerror,runtime::contracts=debug